How to locally test Swift Package Manager components on Firefox iOS

 - A local checkout of Application Services prepared for iOS builds: see Building for Firefox iOS

-Step 1 — Build the XCFramework from Application Services
+Step 1 — Build all artifacts needed from Application Services.

 - C headers and Swift module maps for the components